alabavery/alabavery.github.io/_posts/2016-10-2-DrawTree.md

 [![Demo CountPages alpha](https://j.gifs.com/r0B6nk.gif)](https://www.youtube.com/watch?v=tyIMAtRVS4w&feature=youtu.be)

 The real challenge of this was actually in the geometry deductions I made while planning the code rather than the code itself.
-Basically, it required [a bunch of those clever little tricks you remember from middle and high school](http://www.analyzemath.com/high_school_math/grade_10/geometry.html) with the addition of a tiny bit of fancier linear algebra.
+Basically, it required [a bunch of those clever little tricks you remember from middle and high school](http://www.analyzemath.com/high_school_math/grade_10/geometry.html) with the addition of some fancier linear algebra.
 In addition to reminding me of my high school bullies, this project also taught me a few valuable programmign lessons:

 * I was forced to have a clear picture of what the algorithm looked like before putting fingers to the keyboard.
 The lengthy list of geometric procedures and vector math would have made a debugging nightmare if I had tried to implement them on the fly as I coded.
 This was probably the first program for which I spent more time writing on notebook paper than in a code editor.